Kandi, Murshidabad

-Kandi is a sub-divisional town and a municipality in Murshidabad district in the Indian state of West Bengal.
+Kandi is a sub-divisional town and municipality in Murshidabad district in West Bengal, India.
 It is the headquarters of the Kandi subdivision and is located on the east bank of Kana Mayurakshi River.
-It is also known as the rice store of Murshidabad district, owing to its large production of rice.
-It is situated 30 km away from Berhampore, the district headquarter of Murshidabad and approximately 195 km from Kolkata, the capital of West Bengal.
+The town is known for being one of the oldest municipal bodies in India, having acquired municipality status in 1869.
+The area is also known as the 'rice store' of Murshidabad district, owing to its large production of rice.